Zoe Lister-Jones: Career

 Lister-Jones and Daryl Wein co-wrote Consumed (2015), their third feature-length collaboration directed by Wein.
 The political thriller, which focuses on the world of genetically modified organisms, began filming in May 2014 in Champaign-Urbana, Illinois with Shatterglass Studios.
 It stars Lister-Jones, Kunal Nayyar, Taylor Kinney, Victor Garber, Danny Glover, Griffin Dunne, Anthony Edwards, and Beth Grant.
 Consumed premiered at the Los Angeles Film Festival on June 15, 2015.

 In 2017, Lister-Jones made her directorial debut with her indie film Band Aid, starring Lister-Jones, Adam Pally, Fred Armisen, Hannah Simone, Colin Hanks, Brooklyn Decker, Majandra Delfino, Jesse Williams, Susie Essman, Ravi Patel, Jamie Chung, Chris D’Elia, Retta, and Jerry O’Connell.
-The film features lyrics for original songs written by Lister-Jones and composed by Kyle Forester (Breaking Upwards).
+The film features original songs with lyrics, written by Lister-Jones, and music, composed by Kyle Forester (Breaking Upwards).
 In 2020, she wrote and directed Columbia and Blumhouse's The Craft: Legacy, the sequel to the 1996 film The Craft.

+In March 2022, it was announced Lister-Jones would write, direct and star in the comedy series Slip for The Roku Channel, with Dakota Johnson set to executive produce under her TeaTime Pictures banner.
+On December 5, 2023, it was announced that Slip was nominated twice for the 39th Independent Spirit Awards: Best New Scripted Series and Best Lead Performance in a New Scripted Series.

+Lister-Jones co-stars in Pavements, a 2024 American experimental musical biopic concert film directed by Alex Ross Perry.
+It is a documentary/fiction hybrid film about the American indie band Pavement, incorporating scripted scenes with documentary footage of the band and a musical stage play consisting of songs from their discography.
+It premiered at the 81st Venice International Film Festival on September 4, 2024 and was released on May 2, 2025.

+In January, 2025 Lister-Jones along with Sofia Rosinsky, O-T Fagbenle, Sian Clifford and Ronny Chieng. were cast in Peacock's The Miniature Wife, which is led by Matthew Macfadyen and Elizabeth Banks, who are also both executive producers on the series.
+In March 2025, Aasif Mandvi, Rong Fu and Tricia Black joined the cast.

 Personal life

 In 2013, Lister-Jones married her acting, writing and production partner Daryl Wein.
 In 2021, she announced that they had split after a 17-year-relationship.
 Lister-Jones described how they had been "in and out of an open relationship."

-In December 2021, Jones accused Chris Noth of sexually harassing her on the set of Law & Order: Criminal Intent in 2005.
+In 2021, Lister-Jones accused actor Chris Noth of sexually harassing her during the filming of a 2005 episode of Law & Order: Criminal Intent.

+In February 2024 at the 39th Spirit Awards, Lister-Jones revealed that she considers herself queer and disclosed she is currently dating filmmaker Sammi Cohen.